Howard Fergus: Published books

-Fergus is Montserrat’s historian and has written extensively about the island.
-His published work includes History Of Alliougana: A Short History of Montserrat (1975), Montserrat the Last English Colony?
+Fergus was an historian of Montserrat and wrote extensively about the island.
+His published works included History Of Alliougana: A Short History of Montserrat (1975), Montserrat the Last English Colony?
 Prospects for Independence (1978); William H. Bramble: His Life and Times (1983); Hugo Versus Montserrat (with E.A.
 Markham (1989)) and Montserrat: History of a Caribbean Colony (1994).

-His poetry began appearing from 1976, with "Cotton Rhymes; Green Innocence" (1978) and "Stop the Carnival" (1980), and his poems have been anthologised in the Penguin Book of Caribbean Verse and appeared in Artrage, Writing Ulster, Bim, The New Voices, Caribbean Quarterly, Ambit, Caribanthology and others.
+His poetry began appearing from 1976, with "Cotton Rhymes; Green Innocence" (1978) and "Stop the Carnival" (1980), and his poems were anthologised in the Penguin Book of Caribbean Verse and appeared in Artrage, Writing Ulster, Bim, The New Voices, Caribbean Quarterly, Ambit, Caribanthology and others.
 In 1998, Peepal Tree published "Lara Rains & Colonial Rights".

 1996 – Eruption.
 Montserrat versus Volcano edited by Howard Fergus, was produced in response to the Soufriere Hills volcanic eruption, containing a number of essays on the volcano; and poems and stories written by Montserratians of all ages.
 This was published by the University of West Indies, School of Continuing Studies, Montserrat.
 ISBN 976-8018-06-2.

 2003 – Volcano Verses is a collection of poems in three sections: 'volcano verses', 'people' and 'occasional poems'.
 Published by Peepal Tree Press.
 ISBN 978-1900-715799.

 2004 – Beneath The Bananas: Poems of Montserrat Celebrating the Centenary of The Birth of R.W.
 Griffith 1904 – 2004.
 The book includes poems in the names of individual authors; reveals "a new level of maturity and creative skill; and the book benefits greatly from the presence of Archie Markham, Fellow of the Royal Society of Literature and Professor of Creative Writing at Sheffield Hallam University".
 The book was published with financial assistance from The Department of Education and Culture, Montserrat Moments Inn. and R.W.
 Griffith Investments Ltd. Design and layout by KiMAGIC.

+2007 – Love Labor Liberation in Lasana M. Sekou by Howard A. Fergus.
+In this literary study, “The writings of Lasana M. Sekou were compared to the works of a range of poets, from Aimé Césaire to Oswald Mtshali, from Kamau Brathwaite to Dylan Thomas, from e.e. cummings to Linton Kwesi Johnson, but Fergus insists that ‘the voice that reaches us is sui generis, unique and Sekouesque.’”
+Published by House of Nehesi Publishers.
+ISBN 978-0-913441-87-9.

 2007 – St. Patrick's Co-Operative Credit Union Fifty Years of Golden Service 1957 – 2007.
 "A must read story of a Co-Operative Credit Union which was launched in 1957.
 It transformed the lives of people at the grassroots, helped them to cope with violent storms of wind and fire and is still fuelling national development in the twenty-first century."
 Includes the works of several photographers including Kingsley Howe and Igor Kravtchenko.
 First published in 2007 by the University of West Indies, School of Continuing Studies, Montserrat.
 ISBN 978-976-8018-11-3.